|

 disposed of but its suspected it will go to the incinerator when it

-is built. · The overall project with an estimated cost to Govt., of 2.7 billion is not affordable and is not required infrastructure with the downturn in the economy.
+· The overall project with an estimated cost to Govt., of 2.7 billion is not affordable and is not required infrastructure with the downturn in the economy.
 Instead an investment and upgrading of local sewerage treatment plants would be a far better approach.
 It’s also a Fairshare approach where all communities have to be responsible for their own waste. · Why should Government invest in this type of infrastructure when Schools and Hospitals are far more important for the wellbeing of all its citizens. · The environmental impact of this on one small area of Fingal the processing centre for this level of projected waste is appallingly unfair on its residents who have already put up with Balleally Dump, Trinity House,.
 It’s also strongly felt that the facility particularly on the larger site would quickly be extended to cover a million people. · Ringsend Treatment Plant is clearly not working correctly, despite massive investment and has impacted the local residents quality of life and air.
 This plant is now under the control of a private company who have no responsibility social or otherwise to the community there. · The effect on our fishing and shellfish from the outflow pipe will be to decimate the local fishing industry. · The outfall pipe will bring vermin, mosquitoes, stench and result in serious health problems for households in the greater North County Area. · North Fingal is the most productive horticultural area in Ireland, this will decimate that industry, shops will not want to buy vegetables grown around sewers. · Donabate and Portrane have successfully fought of this project for their area.
 They formed a group called Fairshare and there is a lot of information you can use on their website also. |

 |